enrico404/SimpleChat/README.md

 2) open another terminal and launch the first client: python3 ClientRun.py
 3) open another terminal and launch the second client: python3 ClientRun.py

-NB: you must have installed python3, python3-pyqt5 for run the application
+NB: you must have installed python3 to run the application